How to fix JDBC Bridge Error - No connection could be made because the target machine actively refused it 127.0.0.1:50433

 net stop winnat && net start winnat

-3. You will see output like this
+3. You should see output similar to the following:

 The Windows NAT Driver service was stopped successfully.